 For trees with larger root balls, you want to provide a deep watering.
 To do this, the hose needs to be left at the base of the tree while the water flowing at a steady (but not overwhelming) flow.
-Allow for 10-15mins for the water to soak down in the root ball.
-If you do this properly and allow it to be absorbed, you only need to water in up to 2 times a week.
+Allow for 15-30 minutes for the water to soak down in the root ball.
+If you do this properly and allow it to be absorbed, you only need to water in up to 2 times a week (assuming the rootball was big, and can absorb alot of water).
 As with all plants there is not a specific watering schedule because there are many variables that come into play (rain, soil type, root ball size).
 You can always dig around at the root ball and see if it is dry too.